International-GNSS-Service/SLM/doc/source/installation.rst

   We offer a notional deployment strategy here.
 There are myriad operational concerns that will vary based on your organization's so the following examples are merely suggestions.

-The scaffold we generated should be checked into version control.
+If you are customizing the SLM, the scaffold we generated should be checked into version control.
 You can manage it just like you would a normal python package.
 It can be built and installed using uv_ or pip_ or any other python package management tooling that supports wheels.
 When you install it it will pull in all of its required python dependencies.

 First you need to make sure your host server has all the dependencies installed, PostGIS_, etc.
 Then you should use ``psql`` to create the database.
 It is usually sufficient to configure PostGIS_